arunshriram/MONster/README.md

 MONster is a GUI application designed as a user-friendly and intuitive way to conduct a variety of data processing on detector images.
 The GUI was based on batch processing and stitching code written by Robert Tang-Kong, Fang Ren, and Melissa Wette.
-The GUI runs on Mac OS,
+The GUI runs on Mac OS X, Windows, and Linux.

-SPECtre is a GUI application designed as a user-friendly and intuitive way to interface the SPEC terminal.
-SPECtre was originally designed by Stefan Mannsfeld in 2011, but it was designed for Windows.
-This new version will allow you to work on OS X, Windows, and Linux!
-This version is only for Linux users.

 SPECtre will let you choose from a select group of motors depending on whether you are a privileged user or a regular user.